FREQUENTLY ASKED QUESTIONS

 Q- Will my child visit before school starts?

 A- Yes!
 Every child and their family will have a scheduled visit to the classroom to see the space, their teachers, and practice drop off procedures.
-These will be scheduled for ALL students in a week or two.

 Q- Will there be a Parent Orientation meeting?